eclipse-thingweb/node-wot/packages/binding-modbus/README.md

 #### modv:quantity

-This property defines the total amount of registers or coils that should be written, beginning with the register specified with the property 'modv:address'.
+This property defines the total amount of registers or coils that should be written, beginning with the register specified with the property `modv:address`.

 #### modv:pollingTime

 The polling time used for subscriptions.
-The client will issue a reading command every modv:pollingTime milliseconds.
-Note that the reading request timeout can be still controlled using modv:timeout property.
+The client will issue a reading command every `modv:pollingTime` milliseconds.
+Note that the reading request timeout can be still controlled using `modv:timeout` property.

 #### modv:timeout